1. What do I get for my membership fee?

 2. When and where do you meet?

-We meet on the second Tuesday of the month from 7.30PM to 9.30PM, usually at the Methodist Church Hall, Holmfirth.
+We meet on the second Tuesday of the month from 7.30PM to 9.30PM, usually at the Holmfirth Civic Hall, Holmfirth.
 Please see the calendar page of this website for information about extra events, subgroups and specific dates, times and venues.

 3. Why have you deleted “buy business advertisement” from your social media?
 Don’t you want to support the community?